Frequently Asked Questions

 Login to your Conftool account, then go to “Your submissions”, select the submission where you would like to upload a paper.
 On the right navigation, click on “Upload”.
 Then you can upload your paper.

 Yes.
 You have to register in advance if you wish to participate at all sessions and panels of the conference.
-Registration will open in spring 2017.
-Please check back for detailed information on registration packages.
+To register, please follow this link to the registration form.

 There will be no collected volume of conference proceedings edited by EADI.
 However, if you are interested to publish your paper we encourage you to submit it to the